-I suggest the CSA field continues to go through a series of evidence-driven evolutions that may be useful for understanding where it falls on the continuum of evidence of effectiveness as a strategy for improving children's college outcomes.
+I suggest the CSA field continues to go through a series of evidence-driven evolutions that may be useful for understanding where it falls on the and children's college outcomes.
+Proxies used in the emerging area of evidence are characterized as being the least like actual participation in a CSA program (i.e., the weakest proxy).
+Findings in this area of the continuum are classified as being "expected to be effective."